fhildeb/lukso-node-guide/docs/guides/system-setup/disk-volumes.md

 :::info

-If you have customized your installation, the `VG Name` may differ.
-Even if you extended your logical volume during installation, checking the volume group gives you useful insight into the available free physical extents, short `PE`.
+If you have customized your installation, the name of the volume group may differ.
+Even if you extended your logical volume during installation, checking the volume group gives you useful insight into the available free physical extents.

-If you extended your logical volume to the maximum available capacity during installation, the `Free PE / Size` property will show `0 / 0`, meaning no more unreserved storage is left on the volume group for any partition to utilize.
+If you already extended your logical volume to the maximum available capacity during installation, the `Free PE / Size` property will show `0 / 0`, meaning no more unreserved storage is left on the volume group for any partition to utilize.

 :::